Willus.com Home | Archive | About

 Many of the .DSK or .DMK images are not compatible with TRS-DOS 1.3.
 These disk files may not work with the emulator, even in debug mode.
 You might try them in 2-disk debug mode and then booting from a different DOS.

-If none of the emulation types work, remember that the disk-based (v1.5) emulator is (1) technically still in beta testing, and (2) emulates a Model III-based disk system.
+If none of the emulation types work, remember that the disk-based (v1.6) emulator emulates a Model III-based disk system (with hi-res graphics).
 So several disk images and/or programs may not work with it.
-Note also that the emulator starts with audio muted on iOS devices because there are issues with audio on iOS devices.
-Peter is working on this when he can.

 See Peter Phillip's Emulator Page for more help.